SkafteNicki/dtu_mlops/s5_continues_x/M16_continues_machine_learning.md

    plt.savefig('confusion_matrix.png')
    ```

-2. Similar to what we have looked at until now, automazation happens using *github workflow* files.
+2. Similar to what we have looked at until now, automation happens using *github workflow* files.
 The main difference from continues integration we have looked on until now, is that we are actually going to *train* our model whenever we do a `git push`.
-Include th
+Copy the following code into a new workflow (called `cml.yaml`) and add that file to the folder were you keep your workflow files.

     ```yaml
     name: train-my-model